neurohacked/neurohacked.github.io/_posts/2016-07-31-hack-the-planet.md

 tags: [javascript, html, bootstrap, css]
 ---
 ## Concept
 Hack the Planet uses constructors to create the available characters and prototypes for functions that are used to interact between each character.
-When your character attacks a rival, they will counterattack.
-Your hacking power becomes progressively better with each hack so you must strategically choose your rival targets to come out on top.
+When your character attacks a rival they will counterattack, weakening your Data Connection (health).
+Your hacking power, on the other hand, becomes progressively better with each hack so you must strategically choose your rival targets to come out on top.

 <center>
 <figure>